snowplow/documentation/docs/getting-started-on-bdp/private-managed-cloud/setup-guide-aws/index.md

 If you require Snowplow to be deployed into a specific VPC CIDR range, this should be provided at the same time.
 We need a /18 provided for the VPC so that we can create /20 and /23 subnets (note: [VPC peering and using a custom VPC is an additional bolt-on](https://snowplow.io/snowplow-behavioral-data-platform-product-description/#h-vpc-peering-aws-gcp)).

 ### Determine if Snowplow requires a specific IAM Permission Boundary (optional)
-If you require Snowplow to be deployed using a Permission Boundary, this should be provided at the same time (note: [IAM Permission Boundary is an additional bolt-on](https://snowplow.io/snowplow-behavioral-data-platform-product-description/#h-custom-vpc-integration-aws)).
+If you require Snowplow to be deployed using a specific IAM Permission Boundary, this should be provided at the same time (note: [IAM Permission Boundary is an additional bolt-on](https://snowplow.io/snowplow-behavioral-data-platform-product-description/#h-custom-vpc-integration-aws)).

 ### Final checklist